p3palazzo/comparative-histories/paper.md

 therefore be discounted as a supporting discipline rather than as historical scholarship on its own right.
-Vernacular architecture studies, on the other hand, add a layer of complication to the issue of whether historical critique can be embedded in a disciplinary setting.
+Vernacular architecture studies, on the other hand, add a layer of complication to the issue of whether historical criticism can be embedded in a disciplinary setting.
 Vernacular architecture, by contrast, has often been viewed as an intrinsically operative, and therefore disciplinary, field.
 First, it deals with social subjects that are not safely stationed in the past,